-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
-The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
-This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
-A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
-Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
-The new standard requires lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases.
-Upon adoption of this new standard, we will recognize significant rights of use assets and lease obligation liabilities on the consolidated balance sheet, primarily as a result of our ground lease obligations.
-ASU 2016-02 supersedes the previous leases standard, Leases (Topic 840).
-The standard is effective on January 1, 2019, with early adoption permitted.
-We are currently in the process of evaluating the impact the adoption of ASU 2016-02 will have on our financial position or results of operations.
+ASU 2016-02 requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase of the leased asset by the lessee.
+This classification will determine whether the lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
+A lessee is also required to record a right-of-use ("ROU") asset and a lease liability for all leases with an initial term of greater than 12 months regardless of classification.
+ASU 2016-02 will impact the accounting and disclosure requirements for ground leases where we are the lessee.
+As discussed further in footnote 4, at December 31, 2018 we have fourteen ground leases that will require us to measure and record a ROU asset and lease liability on January 1, 2019.
+We are finalizing our discount rate analysis which is a key driver in the measurement of the ROU asset and lease liability.